cligs/pyzeta/HOWTO.md

 ## What is necessary to run the analyses?

 The script expects the following as input.
-See the `sample-input` folder for an example.
+See the `sampledata` folder for an example.

-- A folder with plain text files.
+- A folder (here called `corpus`) with plain text files.
 They need to be in UTF-8 encoding.
 The files should all be in one folder.
 - A metadata file with category information about each file, identified through "idno" = filename.
 The metadata file should be a CSV file, with the ";" used as the separator character.
 - A file with stopwords, one per line

 ## What kind of output does pyzeta produce?

-The folder `sample-output` contains some examples of what pyzeta produces:
+The folder `sampledata` also contains some examples of what pyzeta produces:

 - The `data` folder contains the tagged text files as well as the text segments with selected features and the document-term-matrices
 - The `results`folder contains a matrix with a number of different scores for each word